frazier85/RottenPotatoes/api.md

 * <ACTION> is "add": adds a review, expects "id" (album ID), "body", "uid" (user id), rating
 * <ACTION> is "del": deletes a review, expects only "id" (review ID)
 * <ACTION> is "edit": edits a review, expects "id" (review ID), "body", "rating"
-* <ACTION> is "get_rating": expects album id as "id", returns average rating of album
+* <ACTION> is "get_rating": expects album id as "id", returns average rating of album.
+Rating will cache for 5 minutes

 **/api/admin.php?action=<ACTION>**
 * <ACTION> is "promote": expects "uid" (user ID of person to promote to admin) and gives user admin